savinmikhail/symfony-profiler-response-bundle/README.md

 - Pretty-prints JSON when possible

 Installation
+1) `composer req --dev savinmikhail/symfony-profiler-response-bundle`
-1) Register the bundle in your app (dev only recommended):
+2) Register the bundle in your app (dev only recommended):

 ```
 // config/bundles.php